Why You Should Never Mix Xanax and Alcohol

 One of the issues with combining xanax and alcohol is that there is no magic amount that is safe.
 One person may be able to have ten beers, on top of Xanax, and be fine.
 A second person could have half a beer after ingesting Xanax and have a terrible reaction.
 Also, a person’s reaction to xanax and alcohol can vary from day to day depending on your situation; so even if you have done it in the past, it doesn’t mean you will always be safe.

 Alcohol and Xanax – also known as alprazolam – are broken down by the same liver enzymes.
 When you ingest both, your body – namely your liver – works extra hard to break down the compounds, and it takes longer for your body to get rid of the excess and detoxify itself.

 The Danger of Mixing Xanax and Alcohol

-There are significant long-term effects of taking both substances also.
-As we mentioned above, both have a significant impact on memory, so taking both regularly can lead to serious short and long-term memory loss, hindering your ability to function at work, school, and even socially.
-You can also cause severe issues with your liver, starting with a fatty liver which is often reversible, and leading all the way up to cirrhosis of the liver, which can be fatal and requires a liver transplant.
+There are significant long-term effects of mixing alcohol and xanax, as you can cause severe issues with your liver.
+It starts with a fatty liver which is often reversible, and it can lead all the way up to cirrhosis of the liver, which can be fatal and requires a liver transplant.

 Another significant danger is the possibility of becoming addicted to both substances.
-Out of all the drugs out there, Xanax and alcohol are two of the worst to detoxify from, and can even have dangerous consequences.
+Out of all available drugs, Xanax and alcohol are two of the worst to detoxify from, and can even have dangerous consequences.
 Both can cause delirium tremens, a medical emergency that can cause seizures, coma, and death.
 It isn’t something to be played around with.